TricksterX1337/some-goofy-discord-bot-/README.md

-# A discord client without using framework
+# A discord client without using discord.js
 To cure my boredom ig.

- ~ it only interacts with Discord's API
+ ~ it only interacts with Discord's API ig